LawrenceZ22/LawrenceZ22.github.io/_pages/profiles.md

 ---
 layout: profiles
 permalink: /people/
-title: contact
+title: Contact
-description: members of the lab or group
+description:
 nav: true
-nav_order: 4
+nav_order: 3

 profiles:
   # if you want to include more than one profile, just replicate the following block